sparsh-ai/recohut/03-processing/kafka/lab-confluent-kafka-faker/README.md

-# Real-time CDC-enabled Extract and Load Pipeline with Kafka in Cloud
+# Real-time CDC-enabled Extract and Load Pipeline with Kafka on Cloud

 ## Introduction